 3. Follow Surgeon’s Instructions: Ensures optimal results.

-A board-certified plastic surgeon ensures the correct blood supply for the belly button, which is a common concern among tummy tuck patients.
+A board-certified Cosmetic Surgeon ensures the correct blood supply for the belly button, which is a common concern among tummy tuck patients.
 A mini tummy tuck might be an option if less extensive work is needed.
 Discuss options with a skilled surgeon to determine the best approach for your needs.

 How Tummy Tuck Surgery Affects the Belly Button